-Note the reasons individual clients sought assistance are not known for the majority (63%) of clients.
+Note the reasons individual clients sought assistance are not known for 47% of clients (12,173 clients).

-Figure 13 Reason for seeking assistance for TEI individual clients in MNCNENNSW
+Figure 13 Reason for seeking assistance for TEI individual clients in SSESNS

 Note: Reason for seeking assistance can be recorded for a single client multiple times.
 Individual clients who receive TEI services from more than one cluster and have their reasons for referral recorded only in some clusters will not be counted in the cluster with unknown reasons.